 Do my goats need copper?

 Yes.
-Goats need copper.
+Goats need copper, which can be given as a supplement like these copper boluses.
 And actually, they need more copper than originally thought.

 Are goats copper sensitive?